adarshsosale/housing-prices/report.rst

 It therefore leads to better models since more data is available for training if we do not need to create a validation set from the training data.

+When used in conjunction with a grid search, this means that more data goes into the training of each model for each parameters.
+This gives us a change of finding a model that outperforms one who would have been found using 3 sets of data (the validation, the training and the testing sets) since some training data would be lost to the validation set.

 Analyzing Model Performance
 ---------------------------